"[domain] uses an invalid security certificate."

-The above or a similar message generally indicates that something on your computer or network is intercepting and possibly monitoring your connection to the Zotero servers.
-The Zotero SSL certificates should always be valid.
+The above or a similar message generally indicates that something on your computer or network is intercepting and possibly monitoring your connection to the internet.

-(If you're getting a certificate error for a proxy or WebDAV URL, that's a different issue.)
+(If you're getting a certificate error for a proxy or WebDAV URL, that's likely a different issue.)

 Try the following steps to debug the problem: